 Water crowfoot is supplied bunched with lead weights for dropping into the pond, and will then naturally root at the bottom of the pond provided it is not too deep for them.
 If the pond is too deep, or it is a man-made pond with little soil or silt in the bottom then they should be planted in planting baskets at the correct depth.

-Other oxygenators are supplied in either pots or planting baskets (generally those in 1 litre sizes) -please refer to individual plant details.
-Where supplied in pots they should be repotted in aquatic baskets.
+Other oxygenators are supplied in either pot or planting baskets (generally those in 1-litre sizes) -please refer to individual plant details.
+Where supplied in pots they should be re-potted in aquatic baskets.

 There is no work at all involved with floating plants, you literally toss them into the pond and they will carry on growing as nature intended!
 Do not be alarmed if they disappear in winter as they simply rest on the bottom of the pond until the time is right and will reappear next season, usually in increased numbers.

 For natural ponds, the plants can be planted directly into the soil of the pond.
 It is still important to check that the plants are not planted deeper than their optimum planting depth.
 It is a good idea to check the lowest and highest level of the pond (the summer and winter levels).
 The plants will survive for short periods being too deep or too shallow but will soon die if these conditions continue indefinitely.

 For man-made ponds which have been filled with soil or have soil margins the level of water will remain more constant but the water level may need topping up in hot weather.
 It may then be necessary to resort to blanket weed treatment especially if tap water is added.
 This can be resolved by adding barley straw at the beginning of the season in March or April, which will help to maintain the balance of the pond naturally, however, we would recommend the use of a barley straw extract, such as Ecopond, which is eco-friendly and faster acting.